PD Info Public Domain Information Project

 Popular Song

 1919 - m.
 Clarence Williams, w.
 Lucy Fletcher V - Have you heard these blues What I'm going to sing to you When you hear em they will thrill you thro' and thro' C - I've got the Sugan Blues.
 Every body's singing the Sugar Blues.
-The whole town is ringing I love me coffee I love my tea PD Reprint
+The whole town is ringing I love me coffee I love my tea

 Sunday